amoiiir/Group-4---IIUM-Transporter/README.md

 2) Views:
       1. car.blade.php
-      2. layouts
+      2. carRental.blade.php
-            - master.blade.php
-      3. runnerAccept.blade.php
+      3. sview.blade.php
-      4. cancelBooking.blade.php

 3) Controllers:
       * rentalController - create, read, update, delete the transportation requests in the database.

 4) Routing:
+      * /dashboard - directs the user to dashboard.blade.php (student)
-      * /car - directs the user to car.blade.php (student)
+      * /car - directs the user to car.blade.php (runner)
+      * /acceptRequest - directs the user to carRental.blade.php
-      * /runnerAccept - directs the user to runnerAccept.blade.php (runner)
+      * /acceptRental - directs the user to car.blade.php
-      * /cancelBooking - directs the user to cancelBooking.blade.php (student)
+      * /acceptRental {ID} - directs the user to car.blade.php
+      * /MyRentalOrders - directs user to showRental
+      * /cancelRentalOrder {ID} - directs user to sview.blade.php
+      * /requestCar - directs user to car.blade.php

 5) Model definition:
       * This model for car rental among iium student.
 Student need to fill in all the required details such as date, the time pick up and the type of cars and it will         nagivate to next page for runner to accept the booking.
 Student also can cancel booking by delete order before the runner accept the booking.
 As a runner, only